Simple GNNs with Low Rank Non-parametric Aggregators: Conclusions

 \section{Conclusions}

-We have shown how classically-inspired nonparametric techniques can be used to match, and sometimes exceed, previous spectral and non-linear GNN approaches.
-Our methods make no use of post-model augmentations such as dropout~\citep{Srivastava14} or batchnorm~\citep{Ioffe15} allowing for clean theoretical analysis in future work.
-We briefly note, that the formulation of the spectral kernel model itself may be of theoretical interest, as its simplified variants have ties to low-rank, noisy matrix sensing problems~\cite{Fazel08,Zhong15,Deng23}.
+We have shown how classically-inspired, non-parametric techniques can be used to match, and sometimes exceed, previous spectral and non-linear GNN approaches.
+Our methods make no use of post-model augmentations, such as dropout~\citep{Srivastava14} or batchnorm~\citep{Ioffe15}, and allow for a clean theoretical analysis in future work.

-Elaborating a little further, assume a regression setting with a scalar real-valued $y_i$, and let $\bm{\beta} \in \mathbb{R}^d$ take the place of our linear weights.
-In this case, our evaluation outputs will be scalar valued, so the $j$-th evaluation of the \textsc{LR Kernel} model can be rearranged as